 A Swiss technology enterprise expands to Asia and enters into a joint venture in Hong Kong which entails both research and development as well as production.
 BHP represents the Swiss technology enterprise in this transaction and assists in the drafting and implementation of the agreements.

-March 2019: Guest column by Mark Bruppacher and Dominique Anderes in the journal KMU-Magazin explaining the rights of shareholders with regard to the Annual General Assembly
+April/May 2019: Guest article by Mark Bruppacher and Dominique Anderes in the journal ERFOLG on the rights of shareholders with regard to the General Assembly

 The entire article in German can be found >>> here